 If you’re looking for a reliable high-quality banjo to start learning on you really can’t go wrong with any of the above options.
 The banjos are above are the best of the best when it comes to great beginner banjos.

+While you may want to eventually upgrade to a professional banjo, any of the banjos on the list above should serve you well as you progress in your skills.
 It’s important to get your banjo journey started off right, so take your time, and decide on the best option for you and you may just be playing the banjo for years to come.

 Is a banjolele more your style?
 Check out our list of the best banjo ukuleles now.